TZTozz/Artificial_Intelligence_4_Robotics/README.md

 ### How Actions, Processes, and Events Interact

 The hybrid model splits responsibilities cleanly.

-Actions: move, open valve, repair sensor, start lubrication — represent decisions the robot makes.
-Processes — pressure equalisation, panel motion, lubrication progress — continuously evolve the world in the background.
-Events — pressure equalised, alarm activated, jam removed — fire automatically once a threshold is crossed.
+*Actions*: `move`, `open_valve`, `repair_sensor`, `start_lubrication` => represent decisions the robot makes.

+*Processes*: `pressure_equalisation`, `panel_motion`, `lubrication_progress` => continuously evolve the world in the background.

+*Events*: `pressure_equalised`, `alarm_activated`, `jam_removed` => fire automatically once a threshold is crossed.

 This mirrors how real hybrid control systems work: a controller issues commands while the physical plant it's controlling evolves continuously according to its own dynamics.

 ## Why the Project Is Modular

 Modularity was a central design goal throughout, and it shows up in a few concrete ways.

-**Diagnostic knowledge is data-driven.** The diagnostic actions themselves are generic and contain no knowledge about individual faults — the actual relationships live in predicates like `applicable_test`, `test_requires_symptom`, `test_indicates`, and `unreliable_symptom`, all defined in the problem file.
-Adding a new fault, symptom, or diagnostic test is just a matter of adding facts; the planning operators never need to change.
+**Diagnostic knowledge is data-driven.** The diagnostic actions themselves are generic and contain no knowledge about individual faults, the actual relationships live in predicates like `applicable_test`, `test_requires_symptom`, `test_indicates`, and `unreliable_symptom`, all defined in the problem file.
+Adding a new fault, symptom, or diagnostic test is just a matter of adding facts.
+The planning operators never need to change.

 **Confirmation logic is generic.** `confirm_fault` and `rule_out_fault` only check whether all required tests have completed and whether exactly one (or zero) hypotheses remain.
 Because that check is expressed with quantified predicates, adding more diagnostic tests never requires touching the confirmation logic.